Orca Eats, a food truck on Vashon Island, in Washington state. Only on Vashon, but maybe one day we'll go to the mainland.

 Who are we?
 We are dedicated eaters and cooks on Vashon Island developing recipes and cooking for our Island neighbors and visitors.

 Who are we, literally?
 Emily & Alex Wigley and our helpful staff.
 Vashonites since '92, Emily & Alex closed our horse boarding and riding lessons business and were looking for something different: a nimble effort that could be part of our island community by creating and serving good food, employing a few people, and following the whims of the seasons with local, real food for islanders and visitors.
 Alex built the truck.
 Emily cooks and manages.

 We have the best staff!
 Thank you, Lori, Lauren, Lillian and Kristina.
 And you'll occasionally see Sara and Paulina out there, too. ❤️ We do miss Annie and Nita!

 Orca Eats is a proud member of Washington State Food Trucks Association.
 We are very lucky to have so many great food trucks in Washington, from Walla Walla to Port Townsend, and all points in between.
 Please support your local food trucks.
 We work for progress in our industry!
 And we are a proud member of Vashon Island Chamber of Commerce.

-We're also pleased to be a Suspended Cafe.
-You can pay it forward and we will "suspend it" or "bank it" and serve food and beverage to someone hungry = just let us know if you wish to pay it forward.
+You can pay it forward and we will "suspend" or "bank" your $ for food, and serve someone who is hungry = just let us know if you wish to pay it forward.
 You'll feel great that you shared something with a neighbor in need, and someone will have a full tummy who otherwise would be hungry.
 Thank you!
-Our extra food goes to the food bank, hungry friends, and when it's not humanly sharable, leftovers and scraps feed some hungry pigs.
+Our extra food goes to the food bank, hungry friends, and when it's not humanly sharable, leftovers and kitchen scraps feed some hungry pigs.